The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 The impact of the item's single-use effect also measures:

 The monster will fight its owner's enemies, focusing first on any other statue-monsters.
-The owner can also touch the monster to telepathically direct it to attempt other tasks.
+The owner can also touch the monster to telepathically direct it to attempt other tasks (in combat this uses a turn).

 If the statue-monster is defeated in combat it immediately reverts to statue form, unless that was the statue's last use of monster form (in which case the statue vanishes).
 The statue is not otherwise harmed by the defeat.